Life insurance can be a very important item to carry.

 LifeStory Term Coverage

 Fidelity Life’s LifeStory Term insurance coverage is a unique product that offers a guaranteed level term of either ten years, 15 years, 20 years, or 30 years.
-The maximum amount of coverage for this product is $1 million, depending on the age of the individual at the time of application.
-This product is available for those who are between the age of 18 and 65.
+LifeStory will allow you to get up to $1 million in protection.
+This product is available for applicants ages 18 to 65.

 Fidelity Life’s Hybrid Life product is a high face amount plan that is available within 24 to 48 hours after application.
 The initial coverage is a combination of all-cause and accidental death life insurance.
 With medical underwriting following the issuance of this policy, the insured can increase his or her all-cause coverage component, and either eliminate or reduce their accident-only limit.
 The insured has the choice of either deferring the medical examination for up to six months or choosing not to undergo the medical exam at all and just keeping the blended policy in force as it is issued.